ericslevenson/ericslevenson.github.io/_pages/about.md

 {% include base_path %}

-Currently, I am a PhD Candidate at the University of Oregon where I am fully funded by NASA's Early Career Research Program.
 I am a geographer, which -- as Hal Mooney suggested -- means that I am, "concerned with the changing spatial organization and material character of Earth's surface."
+My current role as a PhD Candidate at the University of Oregon is fully funded by NASA's Early Career Research Program, which is enabling me to produce knowledge and share understanding

 Surface water holds my attention, because it is a wonderful material to consider geographically.
 Spatial variations in surface water patterns reveal insights into ...